letisiapangataa/letisiapangataa.github.io/posts/cybersecurity-trends-august-2025.md

 ## Conclusion

 Staying ahead in cybersecurity requires continuous learning, proactive defence, and a culture of security awareness.
-Review your organisation’s security posture regularly and adapt to the evolving